-He had several number one hits, such as “She’s Got the Rhythm” and “Chattahoochee,” in the early 1990s.
+Early in the decade, he had several #1 hits, such as “She’s Got the Rhythm” and “Chattahoochee.”
 Jackson has also written songs for other artists, such as Randy Travis.

 11. Martina McBride

-Martina McBride originally began her career with the neotraditionalist sound that defined artists like Alan Jackson and George Strait in 1991.
+Soprano country singer Martina McBride originally began her career with the neo-traditionalist sound that defined artists like Alan Jackson and George Strait in 1991.

 Over her career, she has won numerous awards from the Country Music Association and has been nominated for a Grammy Award 14 times.

 Four-time Entertainer of the Year winner Kenny Chesney made a name for himself in the 1990s and quickly became one of country music’s most popular live acts.

 He has remained a crossover sensation since the ‘90s and has six Grammy Award nominations under his belt.
 His tours are the stuff of legends and attract fans from across America.